For easier productivity…

 This is your space – make it for you and you’ll love being there and therefore will hopefully be more productive!

-Always clean and organize your desk after each workday so it is ready for you the next day.
+Always clean and organise your desk after each workday so it is ready for you the next day.

 Here’s how to get your work day organised.